jsvenson/swl-notes/Secret World Notes.md

 -----

 A fight in an investigation mission?
 Unpossible.
-Stand near the portal at the end of the room as much as you can (possibly beating the guardian down will temporarily stop him?
-Didn't notice.) until the portal opens and the guardian disappears.
+The Guardian is invincible, just run around until it stops.
+Stand near the portal at the end of the room feeding the portal until the Guardian wakes up.
+Repeat as necessary.